Climate-Resilient Infrastructure

 Trends towards more extreme stresses (e.g. hotter temperatures), more extreme fluctuations of stresses (e.g. greater variation in rainfall between wet and dry seasons), more extreme magnitudes of shocks (e.g. more extreme hurricane events) and more frequent shocks (e.g. more frequent hurricane events) must also be assessed.

 Developing climate-resilient infrastructure requires resilience thinking and resilience-building decisions and actions by practitioners across the infrastructure lifecycle.
-At each stage, there are opportunities to enhance the resilience value (see box) of an infrastructure project and to ensure that the resilience value that was built into the project in earlier stages is retained.
+At each stage, there are opportunities to enhance the resilience value of an infrastructure project and to ensure that the resilience value that was built into the project in earlier stages is retained.
 There is also a risk at each stage of eroding resilience value when resilience considerations are not communicated or actions across different phases are not coordinated.
-These trends across the infrastructure lifecycle are called value chains.
-See this video for more information on resilience value chains.

 What is Resilience Value?